Middleton, Greater Manchester: Governance

-Lying within the historic county boundaries of Lancashire from the early 12th century, Middleton was once an ecclesiastical parish of the hundred of Salford, and in Oldham poor law union.
+Lying within the historic county boundaries of Lancashire from the early 12th century, Middleton was once an ecclesiastical parish of the hundred of Salford and in Oldham poor law union.

-In 1861 commissioners were established for the improvement of Middleton and Tonge townships or civil parishes.
+In 1861, commissioners were established for the improvement of Middleton and Tonge townships or civil parishes.
 In 1878, the township of Alkrington and parts of the townships of Hopwood and Thornham were added to the area of the commissioners.
-It was in 1886 this territory was incorporated as a borough, giving it Borough status in the United Kingdom.
-Following the Local Government Act 1894 parts of Great Heaton and Little Heaton townships were added to the newly created Municipal Borough of Middleton, a local government district in the administrative county of Lancashire.
-In 1933 there were exchanges of territory between the borough of Middleton, the City of Manchester and Chadderton Urban District.
+In 1886, following the Local Government Act 1894, this territory was incorporated as the Municipal Borough of Middleton, a local government district in the administrative county of Lancashire.
+The borough council was based at Parkfield House.
+Parts of Great Heaton and Little Heaton townships were added to the borough.
+In 1933, there were exchanges of territory between the borough of Middleton, the City of Manchester and Chadderton Urban District.
 In the same year, parts of Unsworth were amalgamated with Middleton, whilst part of it was moved to Royton Urban District.

-It was proposed in the Redcliffe-Maud Report that Middleton become part of a new Metropolitan Borough of Oldham, however, following the Local Government Act 1972, the Municipal Borough of Middleton was abolished and its territory became part of the Metropolitan Borough of Rochdale within the metropolitan county of Greater Manchester.
-The council was based at Parkfield House.
+The Redcliffe-Maud Report proposed that Middleton become part of a new Metropolitan Borough of Oldham; however, following the Local Government Act 1972, the Municipal Borough of Middleton was abolished and its territory became part of the Metropolitan Borough of Rochdale, within the metropolitan county of Greater Manchester.

 The Middleton parliamentary constituency was created by the Redistribution of Seats Act 1885.
-It was abolished in 1918 when Middleton became part of the Middleton and Prestwich constituency.
+It was abolished in 1918, when Middleton became part of the Middleton and Prestwich constituency.

-Today Middleton forms part of the Heywood and Middleton parliamentary constituency, and the Blackley and Middleton South parliamentary constituency, represented in the House of Commons by Elsie Blundell, & Graham Stringer respectively, both of the Labour Party.
+Today, Middleton forms part of the Heywood and Middleton and Blackley and Middleton South parliamentary constituencies, represented in the House of Commons by Elsie Blundell and Graham Stringer respectively, both of the Labour Party.

 Geography

-At (53.5547, −2.1887), Middleton stands on undulated land immediately north of Manchester; the towns of Chadderton and Royton are close to the east.
-The town of Rochdale lies to the north-northeast.
-The towns name is derived from Middle-town, from its situation midway between Manchester and Rochdale.
+Middleton lies on undulated land immediately north of Manchester; the towns of Chadderton and Royton are close to the east.
+The town of Rochdale lies to the north-north-east.
+The town's name is derived from Middle-town, from its situation midway between Manchester and Rochdale.
 It is situated on an ancient road between those places.
 Middleton town centre is around 220 ft above sea level.

 Middleton experiences a temperate maritime climate, like much of the British Isles, with relatively cool summers and mild winters.
 There is regular but generally light precipitation throughout the year.
-Middleton is watered by two confluent streams which have their rise in the immediate district.
+Middleton is watered by two confluent streams which have their rise in the immediate district, Wince Brook and Whit Brook, as well as the River Irk, which flows along the southern side of the town centre.